loopnlearn/loopbuildscripts/README.md

 ### *Loop* Users

-Users of the *Loop* app should use the BuildSelectScript.sh script, otherwise known as the [Build Select Script](#loop-build-select-script).
+Users of the *Loop* app should use the [Build Select Script](#loop-build-select-script).
 This script has a menu for users to choose the option they want.

 * Script returns to top-menu after each option completes
 * All Build scripts include automatic signing